 Stop Shoes From Squeaking – Removable Insoles

 All shoes have an insole and in many cases, this insole can be removed and adjusted to fit better.
-If it is a loose insole that is the problem then you can always purchase a new one relatively cheaply to resolve the problem.
+If it is a loose insole that is the problem then you can always purchase a new one relatively cheaply to fix squeaky shoes.

-The inner sole of the shoe can also be lifted and baby powder sprinkled underneath it to stop any squeaking noises.
+The inner sole of the shoe can also be lifted and baby powder sprinkled underneath it to stop squeaky insoles.

 It is a good idea to also check your orthotics for problems if you wear them in your shoes.
-Adjust them or purchase new ones if they turn out to be the source of the noise.
+Adjust them, use the baby powder solution, or purchase new ones if they turn out to be the source of the noise or squeaky shoes.

 How to Make Shoes Quieter – Gel Cushions

-We know that some shoe noise may be caused by the friction of the foot inside the shoe rubbing and creating sounds.
+We know that some shoe noise may be caused by the friction of the foot inside the shoe rubbing which can make your shoes squeak.
 Whilst other sounds can be caused by the foot hitting the floor.
 Gel cushions go some way to helping both.

-Gel cushions are really simple to insert into your shoes and can make a big difference.
+Gel cushions are really simple to insert into your shoes and can make a big difference when your shoes squeak.

 Heel Silencer – High Heel Caps

-If you are a wearer of high heeled shoes then you are certainly going to be aware of the sound the shoes make especially on hardwood floors or stone.
-It can be embarrassing walking into certain rooms if the noise is too loud so what can you do to silence them?
+If you are a wearer of high-heeled shoes then you are certainly going to be aware of the sound the shoes make especially on hardwood floors or stone.
+It can be embarrassing walking into certain rooms if the noise is too loud so learning how to make heels quieter can stop you from being the centre of attention.

-If you have squeaky insoles one of the first things you can do is pop a dryer sheet folded in half Firstly you can pop a dryer sheet in between the shoe and insole to deaden the noise.
-As the dyer sheet smells nice is also acts as an odor remover as well.
+If you have squeaky insoles one of the first things you can do is pop a dryer sheet folded in half in between the shoe and insole to deaden the noise.
+As the dyer sheet smells nice it also acts as an odor remover as well.

 You can also rub the dryer sheet on the bottom of the insole if that is causing the problem.
 Just make sure that you test your shoes first if you do this as you don’t want to make them so slippy that you could hurt yourself.

 If you are wearing annoyingly squeaky shoes then try using a leather conditioner on the shoes.
-Leather conditioner helps to soften and condition your shoes allowing them not only to look great but to stay supple as well.
+Leather conditioner helps to soften and condition your shoes allowing them not only to look great but to stay supple as well so you don’t have squeaky shoes.

-Bickmore Leather Conditioner is a good brand to try because it doesn’t change the colour of your shoes which can be a problem with other makes.
+Bickmore Leather Conditioner is a good brand to try because it doesn’t change the color of your shoes which can be a problem with other makes.

 Coconut Oil for Quieter Shoes

 Coconut oil is one of those amazing ingredients that can be used around the home for a multitude of uses.
-In this case, it is a great product that can be used to help prevent annoyingly squeaking shoes from driving you mad.
+In this case, coconut oil is a great product that can be used to help prevent annoyingly squeaking shoes from driving you mad.

 Start by removing the insole from the inside of your shoe and then get a cotton ball or clean cloth and work in a small amount around the edge of the inside of your shoe.
 This helps to lubricate the area where the shoe bottoms meet the upper part of your footwear.
 When the oil has dried you can reinsert the removable soles and hopefully, the noise will have disappeared.